 - Add “email@example.com” to your email contacts list and designate this email address as a trusted or “safe” sender to ensure that you receive SchoolMessenger emails.

 - Have a family emergency plan and be sure that you have an alternate child care provider in place and listed as an emergency contact in your child’s record in the event of an early dismissal.
 Students may only be released to a parent or emergency contact designated for student release.
 Photo identification is required.
+When creating a family emergency plan, make sure to cover:

 - Rockland County Behavioral Health Response Team (BHRT) Crisis Line